emcode/basket-modeling-exercise/readme.md

 // 2.
 Configure discount applicator
 $discountApplicator = new DiscountApplicator([
-    new QuantityBasedDiscount(
+    // this is example of "Second item by half price" discount new QuantityBasedDiscount(
       'DISCOUNT-01', // unique id of a discount algorithm 'C1', // targeted product code
        50, // percentage of a discount 0 -> 100
-       2, // how many products with given code have to be added to the basket to activate this discount 1, // how many products with given code should be affected by discount )
+       2, // how many products with given product code have to be added to the basket to activate this discount 1, // how many products with given product code should be affected by this discount )
 ]);